hotswapster/centsys_D5-evo_siderider/README.md

 Connect as per table 4.

 ## Node MCU as Powerline Substitute
 NodeMCU with ESP-12E chip selected.
+Used Software serial to begin with but will likely change to hardware serial later.

+1. Download Tasmota source
+1. Configure user settings if you so wish, or do via web interface later
+1. Set `#define TM_SERIAL_BUFFER_SIZE        64` in `TasmotaSerial.h`
+1. Compile
-Flash NodeMCU with Tasmota.
-Configure IO as per table 4.
+2. Flash NodeMCU with Tasmota
+3. Configure wifi to your liking
+3. Configure as `Generic (18)`
+4. Configure pins D1 and D2 tp `SerbrRx` and `SerBrtx` (for software serial config - may differ if you decide to use hardware serial)
+5. Set baudrate - for software serial `SBaudrate 115200`
+  Note: if an unknown error occurs, you haven't configred the pins to serial bridge properly
+6. Configure MQTT broker
+7. Set a web interface password if you so desire
+8. Back up your config